pharish93/FaceDetection/README.md

 ## Prerequisites
 ### Environment

-This code in **python 2.7** and is build unsing *Mxnet 1.0 with CUDA 8.0*  .
+This code is in **python 2.7** and is build unsing *Mxnet 1.0 with CUDA 8.0*  .
 This code uses custom operators, hence it is compulsory to rebuld the framework from sources.

 Please refer to the instruction in https://mxnet.incubator.apache.org/install/index.html for the installation steps.
 Once the build is complete, make ready the python wrappers using these commands